The events that closed our beloved church

 The Office of the Legal Services Commissioner, the overseer of solicitor conduct (a body answerable to the Attorney General’s Office), has done all in its power to protect Terence Goldberg and cover up his criminal activities.

 As it also transpires, Terence Goldberg’s wife, Suzie Forell, a rumoured friend of Mandy Miami, was once an employee of the NSW Police Force, as well as being a former employee of the Independent Commission Against Corruption.
 It seems that Terence Goldberg is very well protected indeed.
 Sometimes truth is indeed stranger than fiction.

-See below timeline of events which appears after the following letter to Terence Goldberg of 4 November 2019 for a baseline account of the sorry tale.
+See timeline of events which appears after the following letter to Terence Goldberg of 4 November 2019 for a baseline account of the sorry tale.

 In relation to the above, see below letters that we have lifted from fumbart.com, which have been sent to Mr John McKenzie, NSW Legal Services Commissioner, by a concerned member of the public regarding Terence Goldberg’s unlawful conduct.